ReadingAndThinking.com

 What was written in the book, the main content of the last training...why?

-Whether it's a company executive who needs to convince his subordinates, a salesperson who needs to impress a client, or an advertising person who needs to create ideas that reach people's hearts, people from all walks of life can find the most sticky way to express their ideas or opinions.
+Whether it's a company executive who needs to convince his subordinates, a salesperson who needs to impress a client, or an advertising person who needs to create ideas that reach people's hearts, people from all walks of life can find the stickiest way to express their ideas or opinions.

 22. Hooked by Nir Eyal and Ryan Hoover

-"Hooked" reveals the basic design principles behind many Internet products and services that allow users to form usage habits and even "addiction" and tells you how to create a product that users can't stop.
+"Hooked" reveals the basic design principles behind many Internet products and services that allow users to form usage habits and even "addiction" and tells you how to create a product that users can't stop using.

-Based on his many years of research, consulting, and practical experience, the author puts forward a novel and practical "Hook Model" (Hook Model), that is, to develop users' usage habits through four aspects.
+Based on his many years of research, consulting, and practical experience, the author puts forward a novel and practical "Hook Model" (Hook Model), which is to develop users' usage habits through four aspects.

 This book is specially created for product managers, designers, marketing and sales personnel, and advertising creators.
 Everyone who deals with user behavior deserves to be regarded as a must-have guide for their desks.